Accelerate your child’s learning at Gilmour Academy, where rigorous academics meet a world-class learning environment.

 The following labs and facilities are utilized in core, elective and independent study and are staffed by faculty with advanced degrees and relevant industry experience:

-List of 13 items.
+List of 12 items.

 • Thomas More (Upper School) Library

-• Features: Expert faculty staffing; opportunities for collaboration with other students for deeper learning; assistance in all classes within math, science and humanities departments
+• Within the Library, Math/Science/Humanities labs are staffed by faculty throughout study hall periods for tutoring and homework help; opportunities for collaboration with other students for deeper learning; and assistance in all classes within math, science and humanities departments.

 • Lower School Library

-• Features: More than 10,000 books, after-school tutoring, open walls that encourage casual visits, library skills training, end-of-year book sales, mobile “pop-up” library
+• Features: More than 10,000 books, after-school tutoring, open walls that encourage casual visits, library skills training, end-of-year book sales, mobile “pop-up” library.

 • DNA & Genetics Research Lab